utibeabasi6/utibeabasi6/README.md

 👋 Hey there!
 I'm Utibeabasi Umanah

 📝 What I Do:
-- I currently work as a DevOps Engineer.
+- I currently work as an SRE.
 - Share my progress and thoughts through my articles
 - Love to chat about, DevOps, SRE, and everything Tech 😄
 - Currently exploring eBPF, Linux Internals, Firecracker and more